 There are a couple of ways to do this easy home repair yourself.
 If the squeak is under carpet, remove the carpet and re-attach the sub-floor to the floor joists with case-hardened screws.
 A short-term fix without removing the carpet is to locate the floor joist with a stud finder, then re-nail right through the carpet using a hot-dipped (the edges are rough and bumpy) galvanized finish nail.
 Then pull the carpet up through the head of the nail.
 Squeak-ender has two products that can also help – a clamp that can secure loose boards from a basement below and a headless screw that can be driven through carpet and then broken off to keep the repair out of sight.

-Beat the Rat Race.
 As the weather turns cooler, mice or rats gravitate to the shelter of your basement or crawlspace, and sometimes even the very same rooms where you live.
 You might see the unwanted furry guest or you might find telltale signs of its presence, such as droppings or torn product packages.
 Remember that mice can squeeze through spaces as small as a nickel and a rat only needs the space of a quarter.
 While it’s difficult to find and seal all spaces that small on the outside of your home, sealing obvious ones will help.
+But yu can eat this rat race with a few simple steps.

 Traps and poison bait designed for rodents are highly effective, too.
 Be sure to use both traps and bait according to the directions on the label.
 If exposure to children or pets is a concern, use lockable bait stations.
 With a bait station, the poison is secured inside a container that has holes small enough for only a rodent to enter.
 Lastly, don’t throw the proverbial red meat to the lions.
 Keep dry foods elevated in sealed plastic or metal containers, including less obvious products like pet food.
 A big bag of dry dog food left on your garage floor will keep an entire community of mice fed for an entire winter!

-Around electrical outlets use foam gaskets that are available at any home improvement center or a latex foam sealant such as DAPtex Latex Foam Sealant.
+Around electrical outlets use foam gaskets that are available at any home improvement center or a latex foam sealant.
 It is easy to apply and expands to fill cavities around outlets, pipes, wires or windows and doors.
 Another helpful do it yourself repair for windows and doors is simply to replace the weather-stripping.
 It comes in rolls of black, white or tan adhesive-backed foam and can quickly and inexpensively eliminate air infiltration around your doors and windows.

 WD-40 has dozens of other uses including installing storm windows, winterizing boats, coating tools and accessories to guard against rust, lubricating and preventing rust on coat zippers, eliminating moisture from fishing gear before storage, removing road tar from automobiles and even removing adhesive labels.